Research output per year

 I use law & economics approaches to think about competition, commodification and distribution in the digital economy.

 My current research focuses on strategies that digital platforms employ to control and monetise various pieces of digital information.
-I explore how competition law enforcement reshapes that landscape of control using analytical frameworks from private law theory.
+I explore how competition law enforcement reshapes this landscape of control using analytical frameworks from private law theory.

 Beyond competition law, I am interested in retracing the broader movement of commodification in the digital economy.
 When formerly untapped pieces of information come under private control and start being valued and exchanged in a commercial context, questions arise about how the law:

-- embeds these resources as commercial goods
+- embeds these resources as tradable goods

 - influences their allocation between market participants